Automattic/wp-calypso/docs/testing/unit-tests.md

 ```

-Though it is good practice to clean up after your tests suites, Jest tests are run in isolation so changes to things such as global values won't effect other Calypso tests.
+`afterEach` and `afterAll` provide a perfect (and preferred) way to 'clean up' after our tests, for example, by resetting state data.

+Avoid placing clean up code after assertions since, if any of those tests fail, the clean up won't take place and may cause failures in unrelated tests.

 ### Mocking dependencies